 The current Chairman is Dr Graham Smith, University of St. Andrews.

 The ESR Group was founded in 1968 as a forum within the Chemical Society for scientists to share, disseminate and promote knowledge about electron spin resonance.
 In 1980 the Chemical Society and the Royal Institute of Chemistry, together with the Faraday Society and the Society for Analytical Chemistry were amalgamated to become the Royal Society of Chemistry, so that we became a special interest group of the RSC.
-We are also associated with the European Federation of EPR Groups.
+We are also affiliated to the European Federation of EPR Groups.